Predicare1/Confounding-and-Modification-iin-Modelling/README.md

 **Article 2:** A case study: Assessing confounding and modification using logistic regression in R [here]()

 **Article 3:** The dangers of extrapolation in modelling [here]()

+This repository contains the R and STATA codes used to perform the analysis explained in the articles.